Measurement Conversions

 - A gallon of water (U.S. Standard) weighs 8 1/3 lbs. and contains 231 cubic inches

-- Steam rising from water at its boiling point (212 degrees F.) has a pressure equal to the atmosphere (14.7 lbs to the square inch)
+- Steam rising from water at its boiling point (212°F) has a pressure equal to the atmosphere (14.7 lbs per square inch)

-- A standard horse power: The evaporation of 30 lbs of water per hour from a feed water temperature of 100 degrees F. into steam at 70 lbs gauge pressure
+- A standard horse power: The evaporation of 30 lbs of water per hour from a feed water temperature of 100°F into steam at 70 lbs gauge pressure

-- To find capacity (in U.S. gallons) of tanks of any size, given dimensions of a cylinder in inches, square the diameter, multiply by the length and by .0034
+- To find capacity (in U.S. gallons) of tanks of any size, given dimensions of a cylinder in inches, square the diameter, multiply by the length, and by 0.0034

 - To ascertain heating surface in tubular boilers, multiply 2/3 the circumference of boiler by length of boiler in inches and add it to the area of all the tubes